Heat of combustion: Dulong's Formula

+where m_{C}, m_{H}, m_{O} and m_{S} are the mass fractions of carbon, hydrogen, oxygen, and sulfur on any (wet, dry or ash free) basis, respectively.

+There are many modifications of the formula using different weighing terms.
+Some estimate the LHV instead of the HHV.
+A comparison of these formulas is available in Hokosai et al. (2016).

+The API publishes its own Dulong-style formulas for petroleum liquids and synthetic fuels.

 Measuring heating values

 The higher heating value is experimentally determined in a bomb calorimeter.
 The combustion of a stoichiometric mixture of fuel and oxidizer (e.g. two moles of hydrogen and one mole of oxygen) in a steel container at 25 C is initiated by an ignition device and the reactions allowed to complete.
 When hydrogen and oxygen react during combustion, water vapor is produced.
 The vessel and its contents are then cooled to the original 25 °C and the higher heating value is determined as the heat released between identical initial and final temperatures.

 When the lower heating value (LHV) is determined, cooling is stopped at 150 °C and the reaction heat is only partially recovered.
 The limit of 150 °C is based on acid gas dew-point.

 Note: Higher heating value (HHV) is calculated with the product of water being in liquid form while lower heating value (LHV) is calculated with the product of water being in vapor form.